akisatok/Dockerfiles/pytorch-tutorial-cpu/README.md

 # pytoch-tutorial-cpu

-Specialized for my pytorch tutorial, which will be presented in github in near future.
+Specialized for my pytorch tutorial, which will be presented in github in near future

 ## Base